microsoft/Windows-Camera/Samples/NetworkMediaStreamer/Readme.md

     - negotiating/setting media types and streaming states
     - supplying encoded samples to the sink.
  2. [INetworkMediaStreamSink](###INetworkMediaStreamSink)
-    - adding network desitnation end points for streaming
+    - adding network destination end points for streaming
     - adding custom packet transport handlers

 The RTPSink instance can be created using the factory method